MicrosoftDocs/power-automate-docs/articles/ui-flows/run-ui-flow.md

 ### Unattended mode

 To run unattended UI flows, the target machine needs to be available with all users signed out.

 >[!IMPORTANT]
 >Locked Windows user sessions will prevent UI flows from running.

 UI flows perform the following:
 1. UI flow creates, manages, and then releases the Windows user session on the target devices.

-1. Unattended UI flow runs will run on devices with the screen locked so noone can see the flow running on the device.
+1. Unattended UI flows run on devices with the screen locked so that no one can see the flow while it runs.

-1. Windows 10 devices cannot run unattended if there are any active Windows user sessions on the device (even a locked one).
+1. Windows 10 devices cannot run unattended if there are any active Windows user sessions present (even a locked one).
 You will receive this error: *Cannot execute UI flow.
-There is a locked or inactive Windows user session on the target device*.
+There is a locked or an inactive Windows user session on the target device*.

 1. On Windows Server, if you have a locked Windows user session open with the same user as the UI flow is supposed to run as, you will receive the same error: *Cannot execute UI flow.
 There is a locked or inactive Windows user session on the target device*.

 ### Attended mode
 To run an attended UI flow, you need to have an active Windows user session that matches the name of the user configured for your connection.
 The session must not be locked.

-When an attended UI flow run starts on the target machine we recommend avoiding interactions with your device (e.g.: mouse moves) until the execution is completed.
+When an attended UI flow starts on the target machine, we recommend that you avoid interacting with your device until the run completes.

 ## Schedule multiple UI flows on the same device